An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsubsection{Local orbitals}

-\glspl{lo} are basis functions that are strictly confined to a single \gls{mt} sphere and vanish identically in the interstitial region~\cite{singh1991lo,sjostedt2000apwlo},
+\glspl{lo} are basis functions that are strictly confined to a single \gls{mt} sphere and vanish identically in the interstitial region~\cite{singh1991lo},

-They can be used for an alternative way of linearizing the eigenvalue problem, as realized in the \gls{apwlo} method.
-By adding \glspl{lo} as additional basis functions, energy derivatives as introduced in the \gls{lapw} approach can be avoided, providing overall a more flexible basis.
-Moreover, this explicit construction of additional radial solutions at selected energies enables an accurate treatment of semi-core states as well as the systematic improvement of the description of high-energy and high-angular-momentum components that are essential for excited-state calculations.
+They can be used for an alternative way of linearizing the eigenvalue problem, as realized in the \gls{apwlo} method \cite{sjostedt2000apwlo}: By adding \glspl{lo} as additional basis functions, the energy derivatives required in the \gls{lapw} approach can be avoided, yielding a more flexible basis.
+Moreover, this explicit construction of additional radial solutions at selected energies enables an accurate treatment of semi-core states as well as a systematic improvement of the description of high-energy and high-angular-momentum components, which are essential for excited-state calculations.
 A sufficiently rich \gls{lo} basis also permits the use of larger \gls{mt} radii, which reduces the number of \glspl{apw} required and thus improves computational efficiency.
 Since all of these variants can be realized within a single calculation, we use the generic expression \gls{lapwlo} for the basis throughout this review unless explicitly addressing a particular aspect.